-As regulated professionals, nurses need to use their title in a way that does not damage the integrity of the profession or mislead clients in any way.
-Make sure you follow the standards of practice on the use of title set by your regulatory body at all times.
+As regulated professionals, nurses need to use their titles in a way that does not damage the integrity of the profession or mislead clients in any way.
+Make sure you follow the standards of practice on the use of the title set by your regulatory body at all times.

 Each registrant is accountable for the practice they provide to the public.
 Registrants have a duty to provide safe and ethical care and to use their professional judgement.
 This duty is potentially even more critical for those who are working in a self-employed capacity.
 While it may be necessary to work within the scope and guidelines of the location when subcontracting, the self-employed nurse needs to follow their professional standards at all times.

-At CompanyOn, we’re committed to supporting our audience, no matter if they are just thinking in pursuing professional independence, or they are already well established solo practitioners.
+At CompanyOn, we’re committed to supporting our audience, no matter if they are just thinking of pursuing professional independence, or they are already well-established solo practitioners.
 If there are topics you would like to learn more about, please let us know by connecting with us via our social media channels.